Paris Saint-Germain FC in international football: Early days in Europe

-Canal+ takeover and semi-final curse (1991–1995)
+Canal+ takeover and semi-final curse

 PSG's George Weah in 1992.

 Canal+ bought PSG in 1991, completely changing the team's fortunes.
 They hired Champions League-winning manager Artur Jorge and brought in star players like Raí, Valdo, George Weah, Bernard Lama, Vincent Guérin and David Ginola.
 PSG's climb to European prominence started in the 1992–93 UEFA Europa League, where they fought their way to the quarter-finals against PAOK, Napoli and Anderlecht, before facing Real Madrid.

 PSG lost 3–1 at the Santiago Bernabéu Stadium in the first leg, but staged their biggest ever comeback at the Parc des Princes.
 Leading 3–0 lead going into injury time thanks to goals from Weah, Ginola and Valdo, Real Madrid pulled one back and forced extra time.
 Immediately afterward, Paris were awarded a dangerous free kick, and Valdo's 96th-minute cross was met by a header from Antoine Kombouaré, who put his team through to their first semi-final.
 This goal earned Kombouaré legendary status among fans and the nickname "Golden Helmet."
 PSG's quarter-final victory over Real Madrid is considered one of the greatest knockout ties in the competition's history.
 Their dream run ended against eventual champions Juventus.
 Weah put Paris ahead, but Roberto Baggio's hat-trick secured a 3–1 aggregate win for Juve.

 History would repeat itself in the 1993–94 UEFA Cup Winners' Cup.
 PSG defeated Real Madrid in the quarter-finals, becoming the only French team to win at the Bernabéu with a Weah goal, but they fell just short of the final once again.
 After drawing 1–1 at home to Arsenal, the Parisians needed to score in London, but surprisingly, Artur Jorge left Weah in the stands, where he watched his team lose 1–0.
 In Jorge's place, the club welcomed Luis Fernandez, who guided PSG to one of their best ever campaigns.

 Drawn into a lethal Group B alongside Bayern Munich, Spartak Moscow and Dynamo Kyiv, PSG became one of only seven teams to win all six of their group stage matches.
 Of note was their 1–0 away victory against Bayern, in which Weah dribbled past three defenders before slotting the ball into the top corner of Oliver Kahn's net.
 PSG then eliminated Johan Cruyff's "Dream Team" to reach their first Champions League semi-final.
 They pulled off a memorable comeback: Raí and Guérin overturned Barcelona's opener to advance 3–2 on aggregate.
-However, luck failed them against Milan.
+However, luck failed them against AC Milan.
 In the first leg, played at the Parc des Princes, the Rossoneri scored the winning goal in the dying minutes, after Ginola's shot hit the crossbar.
-Milan had no problems in the return leg and secured a 2–0 victory, burying PSG's European dream.
+AC Milan had no problems in the return leg and secured a 2–0 victory, burying PSG's European dream.